Master of Science in Statistics

 At least 12 hours must be from the following list, and any course used to satisfy A2 or A3 may not also be used to satisfy B. Up to 8 hours may be from other units on campus, subject to the approval of the Graduate Advisor.
 All courses below are four hours except STAT 590 and STAT 593, which have a variable number of hours.

-• STAT 424 - Analysis of Variance
+• STAT 424 - Design of Experiments

 • STAT 426 - Statistical Modeling II